camunda-community-hub/challenges/CD_CI/solution/GitHubAction/bpmn/GitHubActionBPMNSelfManage.md

 > Note 1: the protocol (http or https) is included in the address, to address more use cases.

-> Note 2: add the CLIENT_ID and CLIENT_SECRET in the secret, if you defined one.
+> Note 2: add the CLIENT_ID and CLIENT_SECRET in the secret if you defined one.

 At the end, you should have this: